demeritcowboy/mattermost-periodic-summary/README.md

-# mattersmost-periodic-summary
+# mattermost-periodic-summary
-Get a periodic summary of posts from a mattersmost chat site
+Get a periodic summary of posts from a mattermost chat site